HPC-SimTools/IPS-framework/doc/development.rst

 We will publish a release candidate versions for any major or minor release before the full release to allow feedback from users.
 Patch versions will not normally have an release candidate.

+Before a release is finalized the :ref:`Cori only tests<cori-tests>` should be run.